WorkCover

 What is a WIC Code?

-Workers Industry Classification Code (WIC)
+Workers Classification Code (WIC)

 A WIC code is a crucial part of your Workers Compensation Insurance program.
 Each scheme has its own set of unique WIC Codes.
 Your premium is based on the WIC code allocated to your business.
 If your business changes its primary activity, then your WIC code may change.
-It is important to ensure your business has the correct WIC code allocated to it to avoid overpaying for underpaying on your WorkCover Insurance Premiums.
+It is important to ensure your business has the correct WIC code allocated to it to avoid overpaying or underpaying on your WorkCover Insurance Premiums.
 Using a Workers Comp specialist like Employers Comp will assist you in ensuring you are paying the correct WIC code related to your business.

 What is a Deemed Worker?